 For North American companies looking to stay competitive, outsourcing some or all of their software development to India has achieved the status of dogma.
 Many CIOs, managing under the perception that farming out non-core operations is always cheaper and better, view software testing as an obvious candidate for outsourcing, particularly to India.
 However, poor offshoring experiences, changing cost dynamics and innovative local business models have swung the value and performance advantage back to North American providers.
 Savvy firms are already attaining superior business results by redirecting testing activities back home.

 The cost and quality of a firm’s software testing programs have a major impact on a company’s bottom line and brand image.
-Testing is now a major cost center, making up close to 40% of many software projects.
+Testing is now a major cost centre, making up close to 40% of many software projects.
 Poor testing execution can lead to software application and enterprise infrastructure breakdowns, lower customer satisfaction, higher operating costs and increased business risk.

 Not surprisingly, the testing burden is only getting tougher.
 As businesses try to raise their game, IT departments must simultaneously cope with increasing technical demands (e.g, infrastructure complexity, support mission-critical apps), growing business needs (e.g, improve time to market, integrate new technologies) and evolving regulatory requirements (e.g, deliver security, privacy).
 At the same time, managers must cope with these challenges in a flat or declining funding environment.